-- Emergency Stop System (location of switches, on-board and remote functionality) - Safety issues related to propellors or hazards - All systems are properly secured
+- Emergency Stop System (location of on-board kill switche) - Safety issues related to propellors or hazards - All systems are properly secured

 Each vehicle is physically inspected by the Technical Director (TD) team.
 The TD team may disqualify any vehicle that they deem to pose an unreasonable safety hazard to the host facility.
 More details on system requirements are available in Section 4.3.1 AUV Requirements.